CopernicaMarketingSoftware/Documentation/Mailerq/5.12/smtp-server.md

 variable.

 There are many possible ways to let users authenticate to MailerQ.
-MailerQ supports LDAP, RADIUS, linux users, HTTP endpoints, and just username/password files.
+MailerQ supports LDAP, RADIUS, linux users, HTTP endpoints, username/password files and lastly custom scripts.
 Keep in mind that if you set a username and password, the SMTP handshake becomes a little slower (incoming connections first have to authenticate before a message can be delivered).
 If you do not have to, it is therefore ofter faster to set up